 - face shield (if needed for accommodation).

 - Please review Centers for Disease Control and Prevention guidance on mask fit and material, as well as information from University Health & Safety.
-Note that N95 and surgical masks should not be worn outside of health care or other specialized settings, including laboratory spaces, according to MDH.

 - Some situations on campus may raise questions about how the University’s face covering policy applies.
 Additional guidance is provided below.

 - Face coverings are required in dining facilities and on-campus restaurants, except while eating and drinking.
 At all times, a physical distance of six feet must be observed.

 - When walking between classes on University grounds, face coverings are required if safe physical (i.e., six feet between individuals) distancing cannot be maintained.

 - While fraternity and sorority houses are private property and not on University grounds, students in these spaces should consider guidance from the Centers for Disease Control and Prevention and requirements from the State of Minnesota for wearing face coverings and gathering.

 - The University recognizes this is a stressful situation for many members of our community.